 American Gastroenterological Association: Medical position statement on constipation (2013)

 Etiology of Dyschezia

 Normally, when a person tries to defecate, rectal pressure rises in coordination with relaxation of the external anal sphincter.
 This process may be affected by one or more dysfunctions (eg, impaired rectal contraction, excessive contraction of the abdominal wall, paradoxic anal contraction, failure of anal relaxation) of unclear etiology.
 Functional defecatory disorders may manifest at any age.
-In contrast, Hirschsprung disease Hirschsprung Disease Hirschsprung disease is a congenital anomaly of innervation of the lower intestine, usually limited to the colon, resulting in partial or total functional obstruction.
-Symptoms are obstipation... read more , which is due to an absent recto-anal inhibitory reflex, is almost always diagnosed in infancy or childhood.
+In contrast, Hirschsprung disease Hirschsprung Disease Hirschsprung disease is a congenital anomaly consisting of a failure of neuronal colonization (and thus a failure of innervation) of the lower intestine, usually limited to the colon, resulting... read more , which is due to an absent recto-anal inhibitory reflex, is almost always diagnosed in infancy or childhood.
 People with irritable bowel syndrome Irritable Bowel Syndrome (IBS) Irritable bowel syndrome is characterized by recurrent abdominal discomfort or pain with at least two of the following characteristics: relation to defecation, association with a change in frequency... read more (IBS) may have IBS-disordered defecation, causing dyschezia.

 Symptoms and Signs of Dyschezia

 The patient may or may not sense that stool is present in the rectum.
 Despite prolonged straining, evacuation is tedious or impossible, frequently even for soft stool or enemas.
 Patients may complain of anal blockage and may digitally remove stool from their rectum or manually support their perineum or splint the vagina to evacuate.
 Actual stool frequency may or may not be decreased.